 - Changing socks regularly (even a few times a day if you have sweaty feet) and keeping your feet clean and dry is also helpful.

-- Keep your athletic shoes dry and also change them regularly.
+- Keep your athletic shoes dry and change them regularly.
 If you exercise regularly, buy your athletic shoes a half size larger than your street shoes so you won't bash your toenails as your feet swell with exercise.

 Topical therapy should have some penetration of the nail plate like Formula 3 Tolnaftate oil (tetra Corp), Nailstat (Tripod Labs), or prescription (now generic Penlac) ciclopirox nail lacquer.
 This should be coupled with a nail treatment plan from your podiatrist.

 If this doesn't work after several months, oral medication, like terbinafine (generic Lamisil) or itraconazole (generic Sporonox) may be needed.
 Remember, no matter how you treat fungal toenails, it takes at least 6 to 12 months for the toenails to grow out completely.
 A combination of oral and topical medication has the best long-term results, but still does not have a 100% cure rate.
 Relapse is also common, so it's important to play offense (treat the fungus) and defense (try to prevent the fungus) at the same time.

 Don't ignore nail fungus...it's an infection, not just a cosmetic problem!